1

 Suggested Uses

-Ideal for xeriscaping, rock gardens, container arrangements, and as a decorative accent in succulent gardens.
-Its unique appearance adds visual interest to urban and small-space gardens.
+Ideal for rock gardens, container arrangements, xeriscaping, and as a focal point in succulent gardens.
+Suitable for both indoor and outdoor settings with proper care.

 Plant Details